 Reactor Physics 1 and Applications of Nuclear Technology

-PH2050 is a semester module in German language at Master’s level which is offered in winter semester.
+PH2050 is a semester module in English or German language at Master’s level which is offered in winter semester.

 This Module is included in the following catalogues within the study programs in physics.